 The University of Miami and Young ICCA award a full-tuition scholarship to attend our program.
 The winner is chosen on the basis of skills, achievements and the essay competition.

 The Faculty Chair for the Specialization in International Arbitration is Professor Jan Paulsson, holder of the Michael Klein Distinguished Scholar Chair.

 Director of the International Arbitration LL.M.: Jessica Carvalho Morris, Esq.

 ICCA Miami Conference

 "Arbitral Legitimacy: Myths, Realities, Challenges"

 Guest Lecture: Spring 2014

-Stephen M. Schwebel, former U.S. judge and president of the International Court of Justice, will come to Miami Law during the Spring Term to deliver a lecture for students in our arbitration and international law program.
+Stephen M. Schwebel, former U.S. judge and president of the International Court of Justice, will come to Miami Law to deliver a lecture for students in our arbitration and international law program.
 Judge Schwebel currently is chairman of the seven-member Court of Arbitration between Pakistan and India constituted to adjudge their dispute over Indus Waters, and is author of International Arbitration: Three Salient Problems, Justice in International Law: Further Selected Writings, and of some 200 articles on international law and arbitration.
 Read more at Who's Who Legal.

 Patrick Miller '10